interlay/interlay.github.io/docs/vault/installation.md

 By default, the Vault will log at `info` or above but you may, for example, configure `debug` logs for increased verbosity.

 On startup, the Vault will automatically create or load the Bitcoin wallet using the keyname specified above and import additional keys generated from issue requests.

-### For a local development setup, check the README

-Go to the Vault client [README](https://github.com/interlay/interbtc-clients/tree/master/vault).

 ### [Optional] Start the Vault client as a systemd service